axibase/atsd-use-cases/tutorials/event-sequence/README.md

   ![](./images/window_duration.png)

 * [Group](https://axibase.com/docs/atsd/rule-engine/grouping.html) incoming events by entity and by task name.
-Enumerate grouping tags so that events for the same task are accumulated in the **same window**.
+Enumerate grouping tags to ensure events for the same task are accumulated in the **same window**.
 If there is no task name, choose **No Tags**.

   ![](./images/window_grouping.png)